Egg binding in birds

 If your female bird has passed several days to lay her last egg, she may be egg-bound.
 This issue is occurring in birds due to deficiency or lack of vitamins.

-Egg-bound hens need to receive prompt medical treatment, if left untreated death can occur within hours, especially for small birds.
+Egg-bound hens require immediate treatment; if left untreated, death can occur in as little as a few hours, especially in small birds.

 It mostly occurs in small species of birds like finches, budgerigars, lovebirds, cocktails, and parakeets.